brandonchinn178/db_connector/README.md

 ```

 ### Class Methods
-- `SocketConnector.__init__(host, port[, bufsize=4096])`: Creates a new SocketConnector object that will connect to the given host and port.
-The bufsize may also be specified (see instance variables)
+- `SocketConnector.__init__(host, port[, bufsize=4096, ca_certs=None, delimiter='$'])`: Creates a new SocketConnector object that will connect to the given host and port.
+Various options may also be specified (see instance variables)
-- `SocketConnector.send_to(host, port, data[, bufsize=4096])`: Creates a SocketConnector object and sends the given data to the given host and port.
+- `SocketConnector.send_to(host, port, data, **kwargs)`: Creates a SocketConnector object and sends the given data to the given host and port.
 Useful for one-time connections.

 ### Instance Variables
 - `SocketConnector.host`: The host to connect to
 - `SocketConnector.port`: The port to connect to
 - `SocketConnector.bufsize`: The maximum amount of data allowed to be received at once through this socket (by default 4096)
+- `SocketConnector.ca_certs`: The file path to an SSL certificate.
+Set to enable encrypted connections (by default None)
+- `SocketConnector.delimiter`: The delimiter used for the `sendall` function.
+Messages will continue to be received until this delimiter is reached in the message string (by default '$')

 ### Instance Methods
-- `send(data)`: Sends the provided data over the socket as a JSON-formatted string
+- `send(data)`: Sends the provided data over the socket as a JSON-formatted string.
+Returns the response up to the bufsize.
+- `sendall(data)`: Sends the provided data over the socket as a JSON-formatted string.
+Receives data until the delimiter is reached, then returns the response.